-Regulation 2016/1628 Article 19 (1) and Regulation 2017/655 Article 2 and electric drive machines
+Regulation (EU) 2016/1628 Article 19 (1) and Regulation (EU) 2017/655 Article 2

-Yes, in-service monitoring applies to all engine categories in scope of the regulation that are type-approved to Stage V limit values.
+Yes, in-service monitoring applies to all engine categories in scope of the regulation that are typeapproved to Stage V limit values.
 The initial supplementing legislation only covers variable speed NRE 56 kW to 560 kW.
 Amendments to supplementing legislation for other categories will be defined prior to the placing on the market date of the applicable Stage V engine category.